uwblueprint/bootcamp-mern-rest/README.md

     d.
 Keep all default options on the "Create a cluster" page and click "Create a cluster".
 Wait 1-3 minutes for your cluster to be provisioned

     e.
-When your cluster is ready, click "Connect".
-Select "Use your current IP" and create a database user. **Please remember this password**.
+When your cluster is ready, click "Connect"

+    f.
+Select "Add your current IP" and confirm

+    g.
+Create a database user and a password (avoid special characters). **Please remember this password**.
 Then click "choose a connection method"

-    f.
+    h.
 Click "Connect your application".
 Ensure the driver is set for Node.js version 3.6 or later (this should be the default).
-Then copy the connection string
+Then copy the connection string (should look something like `mongodb+srv://...`)

-    g.
+4. Edit your backend code to connect with the MongoDB database
+    a.
 In `/backend/.env.sample`, replace `<your-database-url>` with the connection string.

-Replace `<password>` and `<dbname>` in the string.
-The password is what you set earlier, the dbname should be `bootcamp`
+    b.
+In the connection string, replace `<password>` with the password you set earlier, and replace `<dbname>` with `bootcamp`

-    h.
+    c.
 Rename `/backend/.env.sample` to `/backend/.env`

-    i.
-In `backend/persistence/initDb.js`, set `SEED_DB` to `true` on line 9
+    d.
+In `backend/persistence/initDb.js`, set `SEED_DB` to `true` on line 9.
+This will populate your database with some fake data we created upon start up

-4. Run the application
+5. Run the application
 ```
 $ docker-compose up --build
 ```
     You should set `SEED_DB` back to `false` now.

-5. Go to http://localhost:3000 in your browser.
+6. Go to http://localhost:3000 in your browser.
 You should see this:

 ![Complete setup](docs/complete_setup.PNG)